Protecting Undisclosed Information For Pharmaceutical Industry

 Creating Contractual Obligations

 TRIPS do not define Trade Secret in any of its provision.
 The basic understanding delves around the notion of information that is not generally known or accessible to the world.
 An important facet of the same is the commercial value that is associated with it and that is why it is deemed to be a secret and the owner has every right to treat it as secret.
-While TRIPS does not provide any modalities of achieving this, which can be inferred from the language of the provision, it has left to the individual countries to adjudicate on the matter.
+While TRIPS does not provide any modalities of achieving this, which can be inferred from the language of the provision, it has been left to the individual countries to adjudicate on the matter.
 Since, there being no legislation for trade secrets in India, still we can find Indian Courts having upheld trade secret protection on basis of principles of equity, and at times, upon a common-law action of breach of confidence, which in effect amounts to a breach of contractual obligation.
 The remedies available to the owner of trade secrets are to obtain an injunction preventing the licensee from disclosing the trade secret, the return of all confidential and proprietary information, and compensation for any losses suffered due to disclosure of trade secrets.
 So the protection can be taken care of under the contractual obligations.

 Assuming the expected cost of a drug to be around $500 million, taking all associated risks, no company can take a risk with its IP.
 All those aspects which become a part of a Corporate culture must also include creating, obtaining, protecting, and managing IP which should be given importance in the same manner as the raising of resources and funds are given.
-It is imperative to understand that the importance of scientific knowledge drives the global pharmaceuticals industries.
+It is imperative to understand that the importance of scientific knowledge drives the global pharmaceuticals industry.
 The management of innovative risk should be effectively considered while gaining a competitive edge over the market.

 For undisclosed information, having no legislative backing, it is very pertinent for the industry to establish and maintain trade secrets.
 The idea of Coca-Cola to lock up its trade secret in a vault, permitting only a few executives to enter is not necessary and not always feasible.
 Various internal efforts can be taken with the help of technology to protect the trade secret.
 Labeling key documents as ‘confidential', ‘secret’ could be beneficial.
 One can restrict the entry and exit of employees and the access to documents could be done by the standard security procedure like password protection.
 Even in the absence of an express confidentiality clause in the contract, these things will prove implied confidentiality and any breach will help the industry to prove its implied secrecy.
 The optimum efforts should be taken to maintain secrecy by the industry, through the adoption of an appropriate policy, adequate documentation, and legal instruments such as non-disclosure agreements.